DJ-Dingo/pibooth-lcd-display/README.rst

 How to find your I2c addresss
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You need to know the address of your I2c.
-You can find it on the command line using the **sudo i2cdetect -y 1** command.  :raw-html:`<br />`
+You can find it on the command line using the **"sudo i2cdetect -y 1"** command.  :raw-html:`<br />`
 In this case the address of the display is **0x3F**.  :raw-html:`<br />`

 .. image:: https://github.com/DJ-Dingo/pibooth-lcd-I2c/blob/master/templates/iic-address.png